yearn/tokenized-strategy-ape-mix/README.md

-# V2 Base Strategy Adapter
+# Tokenized Strategy Mix for Yearn V3 strategies

-This repo is to allow you to write a strategy for YearnV3 that will work with a Yearn V2 vault.
+This repo will allow you to write, test and deploy V3 "Tokenized Strategies".

-All adaptations are already implemented in BaseStrategyAdapter.sol.

 You will only need to override the three functions in Strategy.sol of '_invest', 'freeFunds' and '_totalInvested'.
 With the option to also override '_tend' and 'tendTrigger' if needed.